 Solr is an enterprise open source search engine, written in Java, that uses a NoSQL database to enable extended search capabilities.

-You can find a complete list of the technologies used in the .Stat Suite project on our detailed documentation pages.
+You can find a detailed description of the architecture and the technologies used in the .Stat Suite project on our Gitlab documentation pages.